*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 Coaxial Cable and Mounting

-You run the supplied coaxial cable from the box to your television or set-top box.
+You run the supplied coaxial cable from the control box (the box with the big red button) to your television or set-top box.

 The antenna also comes with a mounting bracket allowing you to place it on top of a pole and secure it with hand-tightened screws.